cstandy/TOC-Project-2020/README.md

         - search [option]: List all avaliable time-zone.
         - add [time-zone]: Add time zone.
         - show [time-zone]&[time]: Show specific time.
-        - erase [option]: Erase some or all tracking time zones.
+        - erase [option]: Erase some or all tracked time zones.
         - help [cmd]: Search for the usage of a command.
     ```
     * The 'cmd' is the one listed above.